tristanschulze-eu/tristanschulze-eu/src/content/en/concerts/100525Kempten.md

 start_date: 2025-05-10T00:00:00.000Z
 image_src: /img/oktoberinkempten2.png
 url: https://theaterinkempten.de/produktion/franz-liszt-symphonieorchester-sopron-3/
-description: Das Theater in Kempten und das Franz Liszt Symphonieorchester aus Sopron bringen unter der Leitung von Tristan Schulze ein besonderes Konzert zur Aufführung, das die enge Verbindung zwischen den Partnerstädten Kempten und Sopron musikalisch zum Ausdruck bringt.
-Zur Aufführung kommt unter anderem Schulzes (1964) Doppelkonzert für zwei Bratschen und Orchester mit Dénes Ludmány und Péter Kóczán als Solisten.
+description: The Theater in Kempten and the Franz Liszt Symphony Orchestra from Sopron present a special concert under the direction of Tristan Schulze, highlighting the close cultural ties between the partner cities of Kempten and Sopron.
+Among the works performed is Schulze’s (1964) Double Concerto for Two Violas and Orchestra, featuring Dénes Ludmány and Péter Kóczán as soloists.
 ---